Microsoft 365 management

 SharePoint security

 Understanding the first aspect of SharePoint permissions management – securable objects and permissions inheritance is an important part, but we won’t be focusing on that in this post.
 You can read more about it in our recent blog, which covers the topics of Microsoft 365 inheritance and unique permissions.
+And we also have an in-depth blog that tells you everything you need to know about SharePoint permission levels.

 In this blog, we will focus more on the second and third part of the equation – who should get access to a resource and which method to use.
 When it comes to a method part, it’s critical to decide whether to grant access to a user directly or use groups.
 If you choose groups, you still need to decide between different kinds of groups.